-Unfortunately a degree in Physiological Science will not make you eligible for admission to the Master program so you should not apply to our program.
+Unfortunately a degree in Physiological Science will not make you eligible for admission to the ME Master's program, so you should not apply to our program.

 If my GPA or GRE scores are low, will I have a chance of being admitted to the program?

 Application materials undergo a comprehensive review by the ME Graduate Admissions Committee.
-The committee is a faculty group who reviews all applications submitted, determines how many students will be admitted to the program and provides recommendations for admission to the Academic Services Office (ASO) to disseminate to all applicants.
+The committee is a faculty group who reviews all applications submitted; they determine how many students will be admitted to the program and provide recommendations for admission.

-Admission decisions are based on the quality of a combination of factors, including academic degrees and records, the statement of purpose, letters of recommendation, test scores, and research and relevant work experience.
+Admission decisions are based on the quality of a combination of factors, including academic degrees and records, the statement of purpose, letters of recommendation, test scores, as well as research and relevant work experience.
 The applicant's background and life experience may also be considered in determining how it would contribute significantly to an educationally beneficial mix of students in the department.